Orange County Fathers’ Rights Lawyer

 While our society has taken strides in the last few decades to advance civil rights and eliminate discrimination, it clearly still exists in numerous facets of our day-to-day lives.
 For fathers going through a divorce, it can manifest as divorce courts challenge and overlook their rights based on nothing but an assumption that paternal instincts are weaker than maternal ones.
-If you are a father in the midst of a divorce, it is important that you retain the services of our Irvine fathers’ rights lawyers as soon as possible.
+If you are a father in the midst of a divorce, it is important that you retain the services of our Orange County fathers’ rights lawyers as soon as possible.
 With us on your side, you can be confident that the divorce process will continue without casting you in an unfair and negative light for being a man.

 Get fast answers to your most pressing questions in a FREE consultation.

 Going into divorce court and assuming that everything will be viewed equally can prove disastrous.
-Even when a prenuptial agreement exists and mandates that property division and child custody rights be divided 50-50, a judge cannot truly express completely equal judgements.
+Even when a prenuptial agreement exists and mandates that property division and child custody rights be divided 50-50, a judge cannot truly express completely equal judgments.
 More often than not, this unbalance manifests against a fathers’ favor, stripping him of his rights in subtle or obvious ways.

-A fathers’ rights could be violated by:
+Fathers’ rights could be violated by:

 In years gone by, men were viewed in a negative stereotype as being uncaring and distant from their spouses and children.
 Stories and movies often depicted the single mother having to raise a child alone after her husband abandoned them, or tales were woven about the abusive father that cared not for his family.
 In today’s society, such hurtful and one-sided characters are not welcome and fathers deserve to be judged for who they are, not who some people think they can be.